utkpande/LW-TASK-6-Face-Recognition-and-AWS/README.md

 1. Set the environment variables in the local system for sender and receiver email.
 2. Set the environment variable in the local system for the Whatsapp Number.
 3. Create a folder named as "dataset" wherever the Face recognition.ipynb is present.
-4. Login to your aws account using AWS CLI first in order to launch the insatnce.
+4. Login to your aws account using AWS CLI first in order to launch the instance.